awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-create-dataset.md

 For more information about the workflow for creating and managing a dataset, see [Managing a Dataset](cd-managing-datasets.md)\.

 To ensure that Amazon Rekognition Custom Labels chooses the best algorithm to train your model, we recommend that you use domain\-specific datasets\.
-For example, create a dataset specifically for detecting scenic views, and use another dataset for a model that detects company logos\.
+For example, create a dataset specifically for detecting scenic views, and use another dataset for a model that detects the location of a logo on an image\.
+For more information, see [Purposing Datasets](cd-create-dataset.md#cd-dataset-purpose)\.

 The images you upload won't have labels associated with them\.
 You add them in subsequent steps\.<a name="gs-create-dataset-procedure"></a>